jgarci40/arch-prediction-tools/README.md

-# Understanding and Using the Architectural Decay Prediction Scripts and Data
+# Using the Architectural Decay Prediction Scripts and Data

-This section describes the prediction model scripts and data sets used for prediction.
+This README file describes the prediction model scripts and data sets used for prediction.

-## Top-level Directory Structure
+## Top-Level Directory Structure

 The directories within PerRelease/ are structured as follows: